scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 Building SciPy
 --------------

 *Consider watching the companion videos* `Anaconda SciPy Dev: Part I (macOS)`_ and `Anaconda SciPy Dev: Part II (macOS)`_ *before starting.
-Although this video is intended for macOS users, some of the procedures are the same or very similar.*
+Although these videos are intended for macOS users, some of the procedures are the same or very similar to those described here.*

 #.
 Download, install, and test the latest release of the `Anaconda Distribution of Python`_.
 In addition to the latest version of Python 3, the Anaconda distribution includes dozens of the most popular Python packages for scientific computing, the Spyder integrated development environment (IDE), the ``conda`` package manager, and tools for managing virtual environments.

    `In a terminal, navigate <https://help.ubuntu.com/community/UsingTheTerminal>`_ to the location in which you'd like to install Anaconda.
 You can download the file using the terminal command ``curl -O URL_OF_FILE``, where ``URL_OF_FILE`` is to be replaced with the URL of the Anaconda installer ``.sh`` file found at the Anaconda Distribution website.
 Run the installer by entering ``bash file.sh``, where ``file.sh`` is again to be replaced with the full name of the downloaded file.
 This starts the installation process.
 From there, simply follow the prompts, including the "Next Steps" at the end after the installer finishes.

 #.
 (Optional) In a terminal window, enter ``conda list``. |br| This shows a list of all the Python packages that came with the Anaconda distribution of Python.
-Note the latest released version of SciPy is among them; this is not the cutting-edge development version you just built and can modify.
+Note the latest released version of SciPy is among them; this is not the development version you are going to build and will be able to modify.

-   Ideally, we'd like to have both, and we'd like to be able to switch between the two as needed. `Virtual environments <https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c>`_ can do just that.
+   Ideally, we'd like to have both versions, and we'd like to be able to switch between the two as needed. `Virtual environments <https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c>`_ can do just that.
 With a few keystrokes in the terminal or even the click of an icon, we can enable or disable our development version.
 Let's set that up.

    .. note::